 The vast majority of country accounts are owned by private individuals, who had the bright idea to register the name in the early days of Twitter.
 Between 2006 and 2009 there was a Twitter land grab, similar to the .com domain frenzy in the 1990s, of brand and country accounts.
 Today all English-language country names have been registered.
 However, only a third of them (67 accounts) are actively used.
 The vast majority is dormant (43 accounts), inactive (30 accounts), protected (14 accounts) or suspended (36 accounts).

-The second part of the “Twiplomacy” study which looked at governments on Twitter, conducted by leading global public relations and communications firm Burson-Marsteller, analyzes the English country names on Twitter.
-The data for the accounts was collected on 9 November 2012 and the full data set can be downloaded here.
+The second part of the “Twiplomacy” study, conducted by leading global public relations and communications firm Burson-Marsteller, analyzes the English country names on Twitter.
+The data for the accounts was collected on 10 October 2012 and the full data set can be downloaded here.

-Only nine governments and state tourism boards have secured their country name in English on Twitter.
-They are @AntiguaBarbuda, @Barbados, @GreatBritain, @Israel, @Lithuania, @Maldives, @SouthAfrica, @Spain, and @Sweden.
-The accounts of @Ireland and @NewZealand are run by a group of private citizens taking turns to manage the account day-to-day in what has become known as ‘rotation-curation’.
+Only nine governments and state tourism boards have secured their country name in English on Twitter. @AntiguaBarbuda, @Barbados, @GreatBritain, @Israel, @Lithuania, @Maldives, @SouthAfrica, @Spain, and @Sweden. @Ireland and @NewZealand are run by a group of private citizens taking it in turns to manage the account day to day in what has become known as ‘rotation curation’.

 @GreatBritain Marketing Campaign